-‘SICK’ follows one man’s struggle against depression in the shape of a sinister character.
-Told through contemporary & street dance influences and a slick use of props this new work will take you an emotional journey.
+‘S I C K’ follows one man’s struggle against depression.
+Told through contemporary & street dance influences and a slick use of props, this new work will take you on an emotional journey.

-The Making of S I C K documentary to be released via One Dance UK platform & HINGED social media platforms.
+The Making of S I C K documentary to be released via One Dance UK platform & Taira Foo Dance Co social media platforms.

 Mind mental health charity/Friends in Need - www.bucksmind.org.uk

 Taira has been successful in securing funding from the Arts council England to take S I C K to its next stage.

 This will enable the company to create a standalone production by developing music and story.

 On 30th of January 2021 a live performance will take place, it will also be live streamed in case COVID restricts audiences from attending.

 A backstage documentary will be made during the project by award winning filmmaker Liam Hall.
 This will include rehearsals, interviews with cast and creatives and inspiration behind the work.

 She worked as a professional dancer for over 10 years, credits include original cast of ‘We Will Rock You’, The Royal variety Show, Queens Jubilee, Party in the park, working with artists such as Snow Patrol, Brian May, Roger Taylor , Vinnie Jones, Phil Collins, Will Young, Ben Elton & Arlene Philips.

 In 2011 Taira founded Taira Foo Dance Co, the company have created three critically praised half-hour showcase works recently - both playing as part of The Place Resolution! festival.
 The first entitled “The Soloist".
 The second was an adaptation of the Academy Award winning “Rain Man" & the third ‘Flowers in December’ written by Taira, a piece inspired by the Refugee’s of Syria.